Keeping the productivity and culture on point whilst working from home

 Be available but set boundaries

-We are all herd animals meaning you can expect a productivity drop when going fully remote.
-No more typing noises from the desk next to you – you cannot see other people working so it is difficult for you to motivate.
-You need an environment that nurtures productive behaviours.
+We are all herd animals, meaning you can expect a productivity drop when going fully remote.
+No more typing noises from the desk next to you — you cannot see other people working, so it is difficult for management styles that rely on a strong central command.
+Instead, you need an environment that nurtures productive behaviours.
 We found that using a communicator where you can see your co-workers availability status helps overcome this issue.
-You have to respect different schedules as everyone is in their own office now but you can also expect people to be available.
+You have to respect different schedules as everyone is in their own office now, but you can also expect people to be available during work hours.
 On the other hand, you do not want to find yourself getting instant messages every 3 seconds, ruining your focus.
 Communication anxiety is real!
 Mute conversations when needing an undisturbed time.
 A good idea is also to set timeframes for when either people should not be disturbed at all or just the opposite, indicate a timeframe where people must be available.
 Test and adjust.

 Dress as you mean it